Tag Archives: proper etiquette

 The point is that the bump on your part did not change.
 The outcome forced upon the stranger did.
 Ergo, the apology is dependent on their experience, not yours.

 It’s like the law of cheating.
 You are not governed by your own law but the law of your partner.
-If my husband does not feel an online affair is cheating but I do (please note my deliberate use of ‘but’), my husband does not get to have an online affair.
+If my husband does not feel an online affair is cheating, but I do (please note my deliberate use of ‘but’), my husband does not get to have an online affair.
 Well, not if he wants to stay married to me that is.
 It is simple.
 It’s about respecting someone else’s boundaries and honoring them.

-When you add a ‘but’ to an apology you are explaining why you did what you did.
+When you add a ‘but’ to an apology, you are explaining why you did what you did.
 This will more often than not come across as an excuse or a way of casting blame onto the one you have wronged.
-This, therefore, makes the apology redundant especially if you failed to assume any responsibility.
+This, therefore, makes the apology redundant, especially if you failed to assume any responsibility.

 Lastly, if you are not sorry and do not care how your words or actions affect others, then do not apologize.
-Avoid sounding disingenuous or worse sounding like the compassionate person you are not.
+Avoid sounding disingenuous or, worse, sounding like the compassionate person you are not.
 Instead, be true to the tar hole you are and ignore the basic human response of remorse after hurting another.
 Perhaps take the short survey on…

 ‘Am I a Sociopath?’

 On the other hand, you have no control over whether your apology will be accepted.
-If it is not, please point said person in the direction of this article and let them know that their response has hurt your feelings.
+If it is not, please point the said person in the direction of this article and let them know that their response has hurt your feelings.

 So let us recap.
 Three steps to a solid proper apology.